Literat-Documents/literat/README.md

-# Liberat *this tool is still under heavy development - use at your own risk*
+# Literat *this tool is still under heavy development - use at your own risk*

 **Literat is a Framework and Tool for generating beautiful Documents.**

-## What's Liberat
+## What's Literat

 *to be done*